naoTimesdev/qingque-gamba/README.md

 **Requirements**:
 - Python 3.10+
+- Poetry
 - Redis Database
 - Working server

+1. Run `poetry install` to install all deps
+2. Create `config.toml` from `config.toml.example` and fill everything.
+3. Start bot by running `poetry run srsbot`

+You can also generate your card without the bot by just running: `poetry run srscard [UID]` (See `poetry run srscard --help` for more info)

 ## To be Implemented
 - [ ] Deploy it for public use